jlooper/green/README.md

 ## Sample Code

-🌱 A [static web app](./samples/green-app/app) to display your region's carbon intensity
+🌱 A [static web app](./samples/web-app) to display your region's carbon intensity

-🌱 A [logic app](./samples/green-app/logic-app) to send an email about your region's carbon intensity hourly
+🌱 A [logic app](./samples/logic-app) to send an email about your region's carbon intensity hourly

-🌱 A standalone [Azure function](./samples/green-app/getCarbonUsage) to query the [co2signal API](https://docs.co2signal.com/#introduction) by [tmrow](https://www.tmrow.com/)
+🌱 A standalone [Azure function](./samples/function-app) to query the [co2signal API](https://docs.co2signal.com/#introduction) by [tmrow](https://www.tmrow.com/).
+Note, this function is used by the static web app so it is in the same folder as the web app, but you could use this completely separately for other uses.

 ## Useful APIs